 Not only does this take a long time, it also takes up a good amount of hard drive space and processing power.
 If that doesn’t appeal then it might not be the right wallet for you.

 Once everything downloads and syncs the wallet is fairly easy to use, but it helps if you have some prior crypto experience.

 Official Monero GUI Wallet.
 Source: Monero.org

-MyMonero is an easy and simple way to store your Monero.
-It’s an online wallet, meaning you can access it from any web browser.
+MyMonero is another free wallet that is pretty well respected in the Monero community.
 It is managed by the same Monero core developer who created the Monero Ledger integration, and provides users with secure, hosted Monero accounts.

 MyMonero Web page with user interface